DATA-606-SPRING-2022/Hugues_DATA606/README.md

 The residuals has a near-normal distribution.
 Therefore, there is no concerns with the residuals.

 #### Linear Regression Model Pipeline
-With sklearn libaries, I performed a training and testing set split of 80/20.
-Then, the data preprocessing includes standardization of numerical values, transformation categorical variables into dummy variables.
+With sklearn libaries, I performed:
+- a training and testing set split of 80/20.
+- data preprocessing includes standardization of numerical values, transformation categorical variables into dummy variables.

 The pipeline involves the linear regression model.
 <br>
 The R-squared for both training and testing sets are about 84%.
 Thus, there is no overfitting in our machine learning model.